manvillarim/Analysis-SymbolicTools/README.md

 ## HEVM

-Hevm was, unable to complete the tests the program crashed during `prove_safeBatchTransferFrom`test
+Hevm was unable to complete the tests.
+The program crashed during `prove_safeBatchTransferFrom` test

     hevm: Internal Error: TODO: symbolic abi encoding for uint256[] -- CallStack (from HasCallStack): internalError, called at src/EVM/SymExec.hs:140:8 in hevm-0.53.0-BdoApfgEeNQEfgvlRGZ9gm:EVM.SymExec